TeslaEleven/ComicServer/sourcecode/README.md

 # ComicServer Source

-This is a folder of all of the website's source code since v5.3.
+This is a directory full of ComicServer's past.
+You'll find versions all the way back to v3 in March '21